Skip to main content

 The first time you start the OpenRAG application, you must complete the application onboarding process to select language and embedding models that are essential for OpenRAG features like the Chat.

 You can use different providers for your language model and embedding model, such as Anthropic for the language model and OpenAI for the embedding model.
-Additionally, you can set multiple embedding models.
+Additionally, you can select multiple embedding models.

 info